taxprofiler/taxpasta/docs/tutorials/getting-started.md

 # Getting Started

-In this getting started tutorial we will show you how to generate standardised taxonomic profiles from thediverse outputs of two popular taxonomic profilers: [Kraken2](https://ccb.jhu.edu/software/kraken2/) and [mOTUs](https://motu-tool.org/) using `taxpasta`.
+In this getting started tutorial we will show you how to generate standardised taxonomic profiles from the diverse outputs of two popular taxonomic profilers: [Kraken2](https://ccb.jhu.edu/software/kraken2/) and [mOTUs](https://motu-tool.org/) using `taxpasta`.

-If you want a more detailed walkthrough of _why_ standardising the profiles are useful, please see the [Deep Dive](/tutorials/deepdive) tutorial.
+If you want a more detailed walkthrough of _why_ standardising the profiles is useful, please see the [Deep Dive](/tutorials/deepdive) tutorial.

 ## Preparation